What is Chainsaw Bar Oil and When to Use it?

 Step 2 – Add the Oil

 Find the oil reservoir on your chainsaw (note – this is a different cap to your gas tank).
 Unscrew the cap and place it somewhere where it won’t get dust or dirt on the inside of the cap.
 Add enough oil to fill up the oil reservoir without overfilling or spilling.
-I recommend using a funnel so you don’t spill oil onto the ground or all over the hot chainsaw.
+I recommend using a funnel so you don’t spill oil onto the ground or over the hot chainsaw.

 Step 3 – Run the Chainsaw